andriikushch/CarND-Advanced-Lane-Lines/README.md

 ![alt text][bird_view_straight_lines]

-#### 4. Threshold S channel of "bird view" to generate binary mask
+#### 4. Threshold S channel of "bird view" to generate a binary mask

-At this step, goal is to extract useful info from the image channels.
-For that I converted image to HLS an used S channel with threshold.
+At this step, the goal is to extract useful info from the image channels.
+For that, I converted the image to HLS and used the S channel with the threshold.

 | Bird view  | Thresholded S channel |
 |---|---|
 | ![alt text][transformed_image]  | ![alt text][binary_s]  |

-#### 5. Erode and dilate "thresholded S channel mask" and "absolute sobel x mask"
+#### 5. Erode and dilate "thresholded S channel mask" and "absolute Sobel x mask"

-At this point we are combining (operator `OR`) "thresholded S channel mask" and "absolute sobel x mask".
+At this point, we are combining (operator `OR`) "thresholded S channel mask" and "absolute Sobel x mask".
 And to remove noise apply sequentially `cv2.erode` and `cv2.dilate` functions.

 | Absolute Sobel X | Thresholded S channel | Erode and dilate |